elastic/TSDB-migration-test-kit/README.md

 - [ ] Check the dashboard works as expected for both modes.

-This approach covers well the first case, but checking the dashboards is still a process that needs to be done manually (see next section why I think this is not an obstacle to adopt this approach).
+This approach covers well the first case, but checking the dashboards is still a process that needs to be done manually (see next section on why I think this is not an obstacle to adopt this approach).